gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/nonproductive-programmer.md

-  [microservices solve organizational scaling problems and cause technology problems](https://speakerdeck.com/peterbourgon/go-plus-microservices-equals-go-kit?slide=15) but only [one percent of all applications will ever reach such a scale](https://www.slideshare.net/RandyShoup/scaling-your-architecture-for-the-long-term).
+  [microservices solve organizational scaling problems and cause technology problems](https://speakerdeck.com/peterbourgon/go-plus-microservices-equals-go-kit?slide=15) but only [a minority of applications will ever reach such a scale](https://www.slideshare.net/RandyShoup/scaling-your-architecture-for-the-long-term).
 In most circumstances the [majestic monolith](https://m.signalvnoise.com/the-majestic-monolith/) is the